samrocketman/my_internal_ca/README.md

 Using self signed certificates is always a bad idea.
 It's far more secure to self manage a certificate authority than it is to use self signed certificates.
 Running a certificate authority is easy.

-Here is a short recommended list of scripts and resources for managing a certificate authority.
+In addition to the scripts in this repository, here is a short recommended list of scripts and resources for managing a certificate authority.

 1. The [xca project][xca] provides a graphical front end to certificate authority management in openssl.
 It is available for Windows, Linux, and Mac